"Quality Outdoor Living Since 1995"

 • Height: Taller structures need beefier posts

-• Stairs/access: Getting up there adds cost
+• Stairs/access: Getting up there adds to the build

 Railing Requirements (BC Building Code)